 The upcoming Match cycle for residency programs is in full swing.
 Thousands of fourth-year medical students are diligently putting together their personal statements and letters of recommendation in preparation for submission through the Electronic Residency Application Service (ERAS).

-Having applied and gone through the residency program application process myself, I wanted to share some words of wisdom.
+Having applied and gone through the application process for residency programs myself, I wanted to share some words of wisdom.
 Residency applications come at a time of change in one’s life.
 The Match process will dictate – in significant ways – where and how you practice medicine in the future.

 1. First, Congratulations on Your Achievement